Sparks Fly (song): Critical reception

-In a Speak Now album review for Rolling Stone, Rob Sheffield selected "Sparks Fly" as an example where Swift improved as a singer.
-Keefe was otherwise unimpressed with Swift's vocals, which he deemed technically weak and limited, but lauded the song for its production and simplicity.
+In a review of Speak Now for Rolling Stone, Rob Sheffield selected "Sparks Fly" as an example where Swift improved as a singer.
+Country Universe's Jonathan Keefe was unimpressed with Swift's vocals, which he deemed technically weak and limited, but lauded the song for its production and simplicity.
 Though Keefe remarked that the lyrical imagery was generic, the song "proves how evocative those turns-of-phrase can be in the right context".
-In Country Universe, Keefe gave the track an A rating.
+Keefe gave the track an A rating.
+Larry Rodgers of The Arizona Republic thought that the song showcased a grown-up side to Swift's songwriting, and Michael McFall of the Associated Press picked it as a highlight of Speak Now, lauding how Swift was "at her most vocally and lyrically expressive".
+In the Daily Breeze, Sam Gnerre described "Sparks Fly" as a "first-rate guitar-powered [rocker]".
+Elysa Gardner of USA Today deemed the song a "witty confession" and recommended it for download.

+There were some less complimentary reviews.
 Bobby Peacock of Roughstock and Amanda Hensel of Taste of Country both gave "Sparks Fly" a three-and-a-half rating out of five.
 Peacock welcomed the lyrical revisions from the original version and said that although the refrain is catchy, the song begins to trail off by the second half.
 Hensel similarly commended the catchy production but felt that it lacked the originality of Speak Now's previous single "Mean".
 On a more negative side, Erin Thompson of Seattle Weekly commented the rain imagery on "Sparks Fly" represented Swift's lack of repertoire in her songwriting.
 John J. Moser from The Morning Call and Mikael Wood from Spin considered it one of the album's weakest tracks.
+Sean Dealy, in the St. Petersburg Times, criticized the track as one of the album's "factory-line label-pleasers" and wrote that Swift should write fewer songs in that manner.